kjordahl/osm-usfs/README.md

 against data already in OSM to resolve any conflicts (for example, part of Colville National Forest is already in OSM).

-For example, the administrative boundary for Bois National Forest was converted with:
+For example, the administrative boundary for Boise National Forest was converted with:

     $ ogr2ogr -fid 38 -f "ESRI Shapefile" -t_srs EPSG:4326 Boise.shp S_USA.AdministrativeForest.shp